analyticascent/confounder/README.md

 ### What Do Reliable Statistical Inferences Depend On?
 ---

 &nbsp; **1.
-Well-Defined Variables:** All studies (and news articles) that use regression analysis must define the X (manipulated/independent) and Y (responding/dependent) variables with metrics that have as little variance as possible.
+Well-Defined Variables:** All text passages that use regression analysis must clearly state the two variables being compared, and utilize invariant metrics for them (units of measure that always mean the same thing).

 &nbsp; **2.
 Effective Sampling:** Broadly speaking, larger samples are preferable to smaller ones.
 And techniques such as [random control trials](https://www.youtube.com/watch?v=LttLBhTOVvo) are helpful for many kinds of research.
 Heterogeneity within samples can give [misleading results](https://www.autodeskresearch.com/publications/samestats).